emilpriver/go-hugo-portfolio/content/about.md

 Hi I'm Emil Privér.
 Software developer from Göteborg, Sweden. during my freetime do I code hobby projects and trying different stuffs within the programming world.

 I love to explore the tech world, Love reading about tech and explore code, systems and stuffs in general.

-Now I'm a developer at [Zimpler](https://zimpler.com) in Gothenburg, Sweden.